 House Bill 225 | 2015-2016 Regular Session — Read the full text of the legislation that was signed into law by Governor Nathan Deal.
 In addition to insurance requirements, House Bill 225 also established key provisions relating to background checks for drivers.

 Georgia Institute of Technology Calculator – TaxiFareFinder — This Georgia Institute of Technology (more commonly known as Georgia Tech or GT) website uses a proprietary algorithm to calculate cab fares using Atlanta, GA taxi rates.
 It includes both traditional taxi cab companies as well as reideshare services such as Lyft and Uber.

 Did you suffer severe injuries or was your loved one killed in a taxi or rideshare crash in Georgia?
 Whether you were a passenger in one of these vehicles or you were in another automobile that was struck by a negligent Uber, Lyft, or taxi driver, you could be entitled to compensation.

-Atlanta personal injury attorney Emanuel Balams helps these types of accident victims from communities such as Sandy Springs, Alpharetta, Decatur, College Park, Lawrenceville, Smyrna, East Point, Marietta, Duluth, Forest Park, Roswell, Dunwoody, Johns Creek, Milton, Riverdale, and Norcross.
+Atlanta personal injury attorney ReShea Balams helps these types of accident victims from communities such as Sandy Springs, Alpharetta, Decatur, College Park, Lawrenceville, Smyrna, East Point, Marietta, Duluth, Forest Park, Roswell, Dunwoody, Johns Creek, Milton, Riverdale, and Norcross.

 Balams Law Group represents clients on a contingency fee basis, which means our firm charges you nothing if we do not get you a financial award.
-Emanuel Balams will provide a thorough evaluation of your case during a free, no obligation consultation as soon as you call (404) 445-2005.
+ReShea Balams will provide a thorough evaluation of your case during a free, no obligation consultation as soon as you call (404) 445-2005.